-In November 1758, she was identified as a spinster when she married Schenectady native and then Albany merchant Pieter Ryckman at the Albany Dutch church.
-By 1777, at least six children were christened at the Albany church where she was a pewholder and occasional baptism sponsor.
+Although only twenty-one in November 1758, she was identified as a "spinster" when she married Schenectady native and then Albany merchant Pieter Ryckman.
+By 1777, at least six children were christened at the at the Albany Dutch church where she was a pewholder and occasional baptism sponsor.

-These Ryckmans lived on Green Street.
+These Ryckmans made their home on Green Street.
 But Peter was an Indian interpreter and messenger to the Iroquois - thus spending considerable time on the frontier before and after the War for Independence.
 Their first ward home was an Albany fixture although Peter Ryckman frequently was absent.
 Thus, Lydia also shared her house with a number of adult kin.